M3-org/logistics/README.md

 1. Drop into the world, decorate, wait for guests (All)
 2. Start recording/streaming to twitch or youtube (Camera)
   - Use [OBS](https://obsproject.com/) for the recording.
+    - **Double check the audio!**
+  - Click camera mode from the hamburger button or tilde ` for clean UI
   - Have camera people right click slides to enlarge them periodically
 3. Moderate talks to stay on schedule (Moderator)
 4. If streaming, read questions from chat (Moderator)